2013 National Blue Ribbon Schools Ceremony Highlights

 Deborah Delisle, Asst.Secretary of Elementary and Secondary Education, U.S. D.E., recalled her own teaching experience in recognizing the challenges National Blue Ribbon Schools face--and overcome.

 L to R: Washington Teaching Ambassadors Greg Mullenholz (2011), Laurie Calbert (2010; now U.S.D.E.
 Teacher Liaison, Lisa Clarke ( 2013) Joiselle Cunningham (2013), and Josh Klaris, U.S.D.E.
 Principal in Residence, introduced topics for interactive roundtable sessions.
 Not pictured: Gillian Cohen-Boyer, Director, Teacher and Principal Ambassador Fellowships, U.S.D.E.

 Sheila Harrity, Principal, Worcester Technical High School, Worcester, MA, NASSP-Met Life National Principal of the Year, recruited business and community members in Worcester Tech's transformation.t

 The Myrtilla Miner Glee Club, Miner Elementary School, Washington, D.D., opened the Awards Luncheon.

 Sang Bobbitt Hanna, 7th grade student, Thomas W. Pyle Middle School, Bethesda, MD, introduced Secretary Arne Duncan.

-U.S. Secretary of Education Arne Duncan addressed 2013 National Blue Ribbon Schools applauded National Blue Ribbon Schools for “shining a light on excellence,” expressed hope for bipartisan agreement on educational improvement, and answered questions from 2013 NBRS teachers and leaders.
+U.S. Secretary of Education Arne Duncan applauded National Blue Ribbon Schools for “shining a light on excellence,” called for bipartisan agreement on educational improvement, and took questions from participants.